memes/devcontainers-features/src/sops/NOTES.md

 |Ubuntu| | &check; | GitHub |
 |*others*| | &check; | GitHub |

-All installs will be from a GitHub release tarball.
+All installs will be from a GitHub release tarball, with `age` and `gnupg2` packages installed from standard repos.